cdgaete/powerplantmatching/doc/osm-integration.rst

     # Match the combined data
     data = pm.powerplants(update=True, config_update=config)

-This example demonstrates how to extract OSM data for a specific country, view and summarize the data, and then integrate it with other data sources in powerplantmatching.
+This example demonstrates how to extract OSM data for specific countries, view and summarize the data, and then integrate it with other data sources in powerplantmatching.

 Conclusion
 ----------